 6.9.5.2 Rules related to parallel NAS connections

-Concurrent runs of security procedures in parallel over two different NAS connections when terminated in the same AMF can lead to race conditions and mismatches between the security contexts in the network and the UE.
+Concurrent runs of security procedures in parallel over two different NAS connections when terminated in the same or different AMF(s) can lead to race conditions and mismatches between the security contexts in the network and the UE.
 In order to avoid such mismatches, the following rules shall be followed:

 1. The SEAF/AMF shall not initiate a primary authentication or NAS SMC procedure in case a primary authentication or a NAS SMC procedure is ongoing on a parallel NAS connection.
 Authentication procedures followed by a NAS SMC procedures taking the new 5G security context into use, shall be performed on one NAS signalling connection at a time.

+NOTE: This rule is only applied on the case that two different NAS connections terminated in the same AMF.

 2. When the AMF has sent a NAS Security Mode Command to a UE in order to take a new KAMF into use and receives a context transfer request message for the UE from another AMF, the AMF shall wait for the completion of the NAS SMC procedure (e.g. receiving NAS Security Mode Complete) before transferring the context.

+NOTE: This rule is only applied on the case that two different NAS connections terminated in the same AMF.

-3. The UE shall not initiate a NAS registration over a second NAS connection to an AMF of the same network before primary authentication on the first NAS connection is complete.
+3. The UE shall not initiate a NAS registration over a second NAS connection to an AMF of the same or different network(s) before primary authentication on the first NAS connection is complete.

 ################### end of the change ##################